Brophy-E/TimeSeries_GAN_Review/README.md

     }

 We have classified the time series GAN-variants into two research lines based on recent GAN developments.
-Below, we provide a summary and the demo code of these models.
+We also provide a list of papers related to GANs on time series in the `GAN_CV.csv` file.
+Below, we provide a links to the code of novel methods listed in the review paper models.

 ## Discrete-variant time series GANs
 SEQGAN: https://github.com/LantaoYu/SeqGAN/